Sevillea/Console-Finances/starter/README.md

 ## Overview of Task

-For this activity, i mimicked a real world activity in which, by using JavaScript, I created code to analyse the finaincial records of a company.
+For this activity, I mimicked a real world activity in which, by using JavaScript, I created code to analyse the finaincial records of a company.
 I was provided with the financial dataset which can be viewed in the initial array with the code.

 The desired outcome of code was to log the following to the console: